appsmithorg/appsmith-docs/framework-reference/javascript-editor-beta/README.md

 }
 ```

+#### Using Data From Async Functions In Synchronous Fields
+THe video below explains how to read data from async functions in sync fields

+{% embed url="https://youtu.be/yn_8gs5w04g" caption="Using Data From Async Functions In Synchronous Fields" %}

 ### Current Limitations

 As we’ve currently released the beta version, the following are the current limitations of JavaScript Editor functionality: